DragonL57/UnitaskAI/conductor/product.md

 - **Explicit Delegation:** The Main Agent now uses a manager-worker pattern, generating clear, specific instructions for specialized agents rather than passing raw queries.
 - **Researcher Performance:** The Researcher Agent now consistently delivers summaries for up to 10 search results using a robust manual injection architecture.
 - **Advanced Scheduling:** The assistant can now search, update, and delete Google Calendar events, enabling full lifecycle management of the user's schedule.
+- **Sleep-time Compute:** The Memory Agent now operates as a reasoning worker, performing iterative, offline consolidation to refine its understanding of the user.